Overlap between usual and modified Bethe vectors: Conclusion

 We have considered overlaps of Bethe vectors with a diagonal twist and modified Bethe vectors.
 We have shown that under one additional condition on the twist parameters, such an overlap has a determinant representation.
 At the same time, the modified Bethe vector can remain an off-shell vector.
 In this sense, the result obtained is analogous to the scalar product of on-shell and off-shell Bethe vectors \cite{Sla89}.

 However, despite this similarity, the resulting determinant representation has an entirely new structure.
 Namely, it contains a set of arbitrary parameters.
 This representation was obtained thanks to new formulas for the MID.
-These new formulas contain a set of arbitrary complex parameters.
 Depending on the specific task, these parameters can be chosen in the most convenient way.
-Such formulas can find applications in models with higher symmetry rank, particularly for $GL(3)$-invariant spin chains \cite{LS}.
+Such formulas can find applications in models with higher symmetry rank \cite{GroLMR21}.

 The resulting determinant representation for the overlap remains valid if the modified Bethe vector is the eigenvector of the modified transfer matrix.
 In this case, the parameters of the modified vector satisfy the inhomogeneous Bethe equations \eqref{MBE}.
 We have considered only one specific case, when the inhomogeneous term in the Bethe equations disappears.
 The more general case requires further study.